Northern California Pirate Festival

 Set Sails For Adventure

-For those who share the love (or at least the idea) of the sea and swashbuckling, the Pirate Festival is like coming home, settling where you belong amongst your mates.
+For those who share the love (or at least the idea) of the sea and swashbuckling, the Pirate Festival is like coming home, settling in where you belong amongst your mates.

-Enter back in time and sharpen up yer sword skills.
+Slip back in time and sharpen up yer sword skills.

 We Sail At Dawn